syncfusion-content/blazor-docs/blazor/blazor-playground/getting-started.md

 Syncfusion provides [Blazor Playground](https://blazorplayground.syncfusion.com/) that helps to write, visualize, and experiment with Blazor components using C# and Razor syntax.
 The code compilation utilizes WebAssembly which gives a performance that closely resembles native execution.

-# Getting Started with Blazor playground
+# Getting Started with Blazor Playground

 The Blazor playground allows you to develop and test any Blazor component, including both general components and pre-built Syncfusion Blazor components.

-## Blazor Component
+## Blazor component

 You can create a Blazor component in Blazor playground by following the given steps below: